pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Share decision rationale transparently
 - Learn from outcomes and iterate

 Embed the virtue stack into workflows via hiring, onboarding, performance, recognition, and decision-making.
-This ensures values are not just wordsâ€”they're the operating system that guides every action.
+This ensures values are not just words—they're the operating system that guides every action.

 ### 27.1.3 Behavior Standards & Enforcement

-Culture is not just valuesâ€”it's specific behaviors that are expected, rewarded, and enforced.
+Culture is not just values—it's specific behaviors that are expected, rewarded, and enforced.
 The Enterprise Behavioral Codex codifies these behaviors into clear "always/never" statements that guide daily actions.

 #### The Behavioral Codex